CMU REU-SE: Projects

 Mentor: Claire Le Goues

-The ideal candidate possesses fluency in Unix environments; has taken a course or otherwise has prior experience in programming languages (exposure to functional languages is a plus), compilers, or static analysis; and/or has experience in modifying open-source code.
+The ideal candidate has taken a course or otherwise has prior experience in programming languages (exposure to functional languages is a plus), compilers, or static analysis; is comfortable in a Unix environment; and/or has experience in modifying open-source code.

 Mentor: Travis Breaux